csirac2/snazzer/snazzer-prune-candidates.md

 **snazzer-prune-candidates** will abort with an error message printed to STDOUT and non-zero exit status under the following conditions:

-- 1 - A retention preference value contains anything other than digits
+- 1. A retention preference value contains anything other than digits
-- 2 - Line does not end in a valid datetime string pattern
+- 2. Line does not end in a valid datetime string pattern
-- 3 - Datetime contains obviously non-sensical digits
+- 3. Datetime contains obviously non-sensical digits

 # BUGS AND LIMITATIONS

-- Homebrew datetime code warning
+- Homebrew datetime code

     Due to a desire to avoid any non-core library dependencies there may be bugs with all the fun things that happen with home-brew time handling code: daylight